Projection methods for Neural Field equations: Numerical Results

 \textit{Finite Element Collocation with Trapezium quadrature.} We implemented the method described in \cref{sec:FECollExample}, with $O(h_x^2)$ convergence, with the composite trapezium quadrature scheme, which preserves this order of accuracy.
 This scheme is the most prominently used in the mathematical neuroscience literature. \Cref{fig:CollTests}(a) shows the expected $O(n^{-2})$ convergence of the $C(J,C^2([-1,1]))$ error for problems P1--P6.
-From \cref{fig:CollTests}(a) we observe that the timestepper error dominates when the $C(J,C^2([-1,1]))$ error is of the order of $10^{-5}$, and this will be true henceforth for other experiments too.
+From \cref{fig:CollTests}(a) we observe that the timestepper error dominates when the $C(J,C^2([-1,1]))$ error is of the order of $10^{-5}$, and this will be true henceforth for other experiments too. \Cref{fig:CollTests}(a) indicates that, when $E_\textrm{timestepper}$ is dominated by $E_\textrm{projection} + E_\textrm{quadrature}$ and the latter errors are $O(n^{-2})$, then the total error is an $O(n^{-2})$, as predicted by \cref{cor:convFEColl}.
+This is also confirmed by the observation that, when the tolerance of the time stepper is tightened, the plateau in \cref{fig:CollTests}(a) shifts from $10^{-5}$to a lower value (not shown, but verifiable via the code capsule \cite{avitabile2021-codes}).

 \textit{Chebyshev Spectral Collocation with Trapezium and Clenshaw--Curtis quadrature.} The scheme of \cref{sec:SpecCollExample} has been tested on problems P1-P6.
 For these examples we expect a faster than quadratic convergence, for sufficiently smooth kernels, provided the chosen quadrature scheme preserves this rate.
-In passing, we note that the integrands $\zeta$ for P1--P6 are taken from Figure 2 in \cite{Trefethen2008}.
+In passing, we note that the integrands $\zeta$ for P1--P6 are taken from Figure 2 in \cite{Trefethen2008}, where the accuracy of Clenshaw--Curtis quadrature is analysed for such functions.
 We first implemented a discrete scheme with a composite trapezium rule.
 From \cref{fig:CollTests}(b) it is clear that the $O(n^{-2})$ rate of the quadrature pollutes the overall convergence.
-We then switched to Clenshaw--Curtis quadrature, which uses Chebyshev points also as quadrature nodes, has excellent convergence properties for this setup~\cite{Trefethen2008}, and can be implemented with Fast Fourier Transforms (FFTs). \cref{fig:CollTests}(c) shows the superior convergence properties of this scheme.
+We then switched to Clenshaw--Curtis quadrature, which uses Chebyshev points also as quadrature nodes, has excellent convergence properties for this setup~\cite{Trefethen2008}, and can be implemented with Fast Fourier Transforms (FFTs). \cref{fig:CollTests}(c) shows the superior convergence properties of this scheme, as predicted by \cref{cor:ChebCollConv}.
 At the time of writing we are unaware of research papers where neural fields are simulated using the Chebyshev Spectral Collocation with Clenshaw--Curtis quadrature, which is the most accurate and efficient scheme between the ones presented here for non-periodic domains.